-Fig. 5?.
-MAPS OF DISTRIBUTION FOR ALL SITES FROM EACH TC EARLY-LATE DATES OF EACH TC
+Figure 5: Bayesian model for the chronological boundaries of the Gravettian, Early Epigravettian and Late Epigravettian in the Adriatic Basin.

 4. Discussion

-We presented in this paper a corpus of data critically assessed to address the chronology and distribution of the TCs from the Middle and Late Upper Palaeolithic in the Adriatic basin.
+We presented in this paper a corpus of critically assessed data to address the chronology and distribution of the TCs from the Middle and Late Upper Palaeolithic in the Adriatic basin.
 The Gravettian appears in the area at c.
 35-34ka cal BP.
 These dates are similar to those recently proposed for this TC in France (Banks et al. 2019) and statistically indistinguishable from the oldest dates for the Gravettian in Europe: layers IIc, IId and IIe from Hohle Fels (Taller and Conard, 2019).
 The Gravettian covers a timespan of around 8,000-10,000 years, until c.
 26-25 ka cal BP.
 Keeping in mind the patchiness of the documentation, our data suggest that the timespan of this TC matches with other areas, such as France and central Europe, where it apparently ends at c.
 25.8ka cal BP and c.
 25-24ka cal BP respectively (Banks et al., 2019; Maier and Zimmermann, 2017; Lengyel and Wilczyński, 2018).
 This ‘end date’ for the Gravettian in France is equivalent to the start date for the Early Epigravettian in the Adriatic basin (c.
 26-25.6 vs. c.
 26.1-25.4ka cal BP).
 Our analysis also suggests that the start date for the Early Epigravettian in the Adriatic region could be slightly earlier than in eastern Central Europe, where the boundary is set around 24ka cal BP (Lengyel and Wilczyński, 2018).

 Based on the presence of shouldered points in the Early Epigravettian assemblages of the Balkan and Italian peninsulas, a technological transmission and influence coming from the North has been seen as the origin for this TC.
 These tools were taken as a marker of cultural influence or even as population movement from Central Europe during the LGM where shouldered points appear in the final Gravettian (Broglio, 1997; Kozłowski, 1999; 2008; Kozłowski and Kaczanowska, 2004).
 The appearance of this new hafting technology connected with shouldered points in the Balkans and Italy has been considered as indication of a knowledge transfer within well-connected social networks established in part as a response to LGM climatic deterioration (Borić and Cristiani, 2016).
 Despite purported Early Epigravettian sites being relatively common in the Adriatic basin, there is actually only a single site with both reliable radiocarbon dates and TC identification in the Eastern Adriatic, Kastritsa, located on the southern edge of the studied area (Galanidou and Tzedakis, 2001).
-Vela Špila’s basal levels also yielded dates that could correspond to this period (Farbstein et al., 2012), but the lithic assemblage from those layers is small, comprising only 95 artefacts (Vukosavljević, 2012), which does not allow for a certain identification of this TC.
+Vela Špila’s basal levels also yielded dates that could correspond to this period (Farbstein et al., 2012), but the lithic assemblage from those layers is small, comprising only 95 artefacts (Vukosavljević, 2012), and does not allow a certain identification of this TC.